Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) $7500$ (d) $6000$

-Solution: The motorcycle wants to turn around a circular path, so a centripetal force toward the center of the circle is applied to it whose magnitude is obtained by $F_c=\frac{mv^2}{r}$.
-This force is provided by the friction force.
-Without friction, the motorcycle slides and deviates from the main track which is circular.
-Substituting the given numerical values into above, we get \begin{align*} F_c&=\frac{mv^2}{r}\\\\ &=\frac{1000\times 30^2}{100}\\\\&=9000\quad \rm N \end{align*} Thus, the correct answer is (a).
+Solution: The motorcycle wants to turn around a circular path, so a centripetal force toward the center of the circle is applied to it.
+This force, provided by friction, is given by: $F_c=\frac{mv^2}{r}$.
+Without friction, the motorcycle would slide and deviate from the circular track.
+Substituting the given numerical values into above, we have \begin{align*} F_c&=\frac{mv^2}{r}\\\\ &=\frac{1000\times 30^2}{100}\\\\&=9000\quad \rm N \end{align*} Thus, the correct answer is (a).

 Problem (8): We want to create artificial gravity inside a large rotating hollow cylinder of radius $190\,\rm m$ by rotating it about its longitudinal axis.
 If we want the magnitude of this artificial gravity to be the same as the normal gravity, the time taken for each rotation of such a system is closest to?